grace-notes/website/contents/topics/servants-slaves.md

 slave or to sell him to someone else as a slave.
 This regulation applied to Israelite and foreigner alike.

-Deut.
-24:7, “If a man be found stealing any of his brethren of the children of Israel, and makes merchandise of him, or sells him; then that thief shall die; and you shall put evil away from among you.”
+<blockquote><strong>Deut.
+24:7, “If a man be found stealing any of his brethren of the children of Israel, and makes merchandise of him, or sells him; then that thief shall die; and you shall put evil away from among you.” </blockquote></strong>

-Exo.
-21:16, “And he that steals a man, and sells him, or if he be found in his hand, he shall be surely put to death.”
+<blockquote><strong>Exo.
+21:16, “And he that steals a man, and sells him, or if he be found in his hand, he shall be surely put to death.” /<blockquote></strong>

 ## The Treatment of Servants